auraselena/auraselena/README.md

 ## Hi there 👋

-Welcome to my GitHub profile!<br>
+Welcome to my GitHub profile!<br><br>
 I'm ✨ _Selena Aura_ ✨, a full-stack developer based in Bandung, Indonesia.
 This GitHub profile serves as overview of my projects, track of my works and contributions.<br>
 🔭 I’m currently not working yet.<br>
 🌱 I currently delve into full-stack development using JavaScript, React, and Express.js.<br>
-In the future, I hope I can expand my skills to be a mobile developer using React Native or Kotlin, or Flutter.
+In the nnext two years, I hope I can expand my skills to be a mobile developer using React Native or Kotlin, or Flutter.
 Wish me luck on my learning journey!

 ## About Me